Advanced Sperm Testing (Including Sperm DNA Fragmentation Testing)

 IVF/ICSI

-Whenever and IVF cycles is not successful, there is always uncertainty as to why that particular cycle did not lead to a successful pregnancy.
+Whenever an IVF cycles is not successful, there is always uncertainty as to why that particular cycle did not lead to a successful pregnancy.
 Was it a sperm problem?
 An egg problem?
 Both a sperm and egg problem?
 Good sperm and egg quality, but just plain bad luck?

 When a clinician is trying to figure out if a sperm quality problem is playing a role in a situation of IVF failure, it is important to keep in mind that most studies shown that after an egg and sperm connect, the sperm’s DNA usually does not activate and play a role in the development process until well after fertilization occurs and the embryo reaches about the day 3 (6 to 10 cell) stage of development.
 [Fragouli E. MolHumReprod 2014] Therefore, the early stages of an IVF cycle (fertilization and very early embryo development) are generally not related to sperm quality.
 A 2019 study looking at 419 non-male factor IVF cycles confirmed that increased levels of sperm DFI had no impact on fertilization rates, but there was a lower quality of day 3 embryos as well as decreased numbers and quality of day 5 blastocysts.
 [Borgus E. FertSteril 2019] Of note, though later embryo progression failure can certainly be related to poor sperm quality, it must be remembered that egg quality and elements of chance can also play a role as well.

-A multitude of studies have shown that standard IVF and IVF/ICSI success rates can both be negatively impacted by elevated sperm DFI levels, which in most studies is defined as >30%.
-Poor embryo development, decreased implantation rates, and an increased risk of miscarriage have all been shown to be linked to sperm DFI levels of 30% and above.
-It seems fairly clear from the data that the impact of elevated sperm DFI levels seem to be less when ICSI is used during an IVF cycle.
 Therefore, couples with elevated sperm DFI who are planning on doing IVF should consider utilizing ICSI during their fertility treatment.
 In the past, some clinicians felt that the use of ICSI completely eliminated the negative impact of elevated sperm DFI levels on IVF outcomes, but more recent data does not show this to be the case.
 A systematic review in 2017 of the 41 available studies on the topic concluded that: “There is sufficient evidence in the existing literature suggesting that sperm DNA damage has a negative effect on clinical pregnancy following IVF and/or ICSI treatment.”
 [Simon L. Asian J of Androl 2017]

 Conclusion: Increased sperm DFI levels can decrease the success rates in couples undergoing both standard IVF and IVF/ICSI.
 ICSI seems to have better success rates in these circumstances and should be considered to be used with IVF in men with elevated sperm DFI.